redhat-cop/aap_configuration_extended/roles/aap_rules_validation/README.md

 ## Rules

-The rules should be defined as a list in the variable `controller_rules`
+The rules should be defined as a list in the variable `aap_rules`

 Each element of the list is a rule that is audited seperately